qtepics/qtepics.github.io/environment_variables.md

 See the [Getting Started page](getting_started.html) for more details.

-### <a name="ADSUPPORT"></a>ADSUPPORT (Optional)
+### <a name="QE_AD_SUPPORT"></a>QE_AD_ADSUPPORT (Optional)

+This variable controls whether the framework will bebult to support image decompression.
+To include image decompression define QE_AD_ADSUPPORT as YES.

+For headless builds, this can be defined in the qeframework's configure/CONFIG_SITE.local file, however when using qtcreator it must be defined explicitly as an environment variable.

-This defines the location of the Area Detector ADSupport module top directory.
+In conjustion with QE_AD_SUPPORT is ADSUPPORT which defines the location of the Area Detector ADSupport module top directory.

-If not required, ADSUPPORT must be unset as it serves both as a flag and location.
+__Note__: ADSUPPORT is no longer a flag, it provides location only.

-For headless builds, this can be defined in the qeframework's configure/RELEASE file, however when using qtcreator it must be defined explicitly.
+For headless builds, this can be defined in the qeframework's configure/RELEASE file, however when using qtcreator it must be defined as an environment variable.

 The ADSupport module is used to decompress images compressed using the Area Detector Codec plugin and delivered via a PV Access NTNDArray PV.